wizeline/CA-Microservices-DotNet/readme.md

 ### Architecture
 This microservice follows a hexagonal architecture, also known as clean architecture.
 This architectural style promotes separation of concerns, loose coupling, and testability.
 Here's a breakdown of the key components:

 **Presentation Layer:** This layer handles user interactions and formatting of data for display.
-It interacts with the application layer but remains independent of the specific technology used (e.g., web API, console application).
+It interacts with the application layer but remains independent of the specific technology or logic used.

 **Application Layer:** This layer implements the core business logic of the microservice.
-It interacts with the domain layer and doesn't rely on any external framework or technology.
+It interacts with the infraestructure layer but is independent of the technology or framework used.

 **Domain Layer:** This layer represents the core business concepts and rules of the application.
 It's independent of any infrastructure or technology.

-**Infrastructure Layer:** This layer provides the implementation details for persistence, messaging, and other technical concerns.
-It depends on the chosen technology stack (e.g., database, message broker).
+**Infrastructure Layer:** This layer provides the implementation details for persistence and other technical concerns.
+It depends on the chosen technology stack (e.g., database).
-This layered approach offers several benefits:

 **Docker:** The project utilizes Docker containers for packaging and deployment, ensuring a consistent and portable environment.